Clinton suburb profile

 Clinton rental market trends

-The rental market in Clinton has experienced modest growth, with house rents increasing by 3.9% over the past year to $530 per week, while unit rents have remained stable at $365 per week.
-This steady market reflects a balanced demand, making Clinton an attractive option for renters seeking affordability and stability in the region.
+The rental market in Clinton has experienced modest growth, with house rents increasing by 1.9% over the past year to $530 per week, while unit rents have remained stable at $370 per week.
+This stability in unit rents, combined with a slight rise in house rents, suggests a balanced market, making Clinton an attractive option for renters seeking affordability and consistency.

 Suburbs near Clinton